2018 FIBA Women's Basketball World Cup

-The 2018 FIBA Women's Basketball World Cup, the 18th edition of FIBA's premier international tournament for women's national basketball teams, was held in Tenerife, Canary Islands, Spain from 22 to 30 September 2018.
+The 2018 FIBA Women's Basketball World Cup, the 18th edition of the FIBA Women's World Championship, was held in Tenerife, Canary Islands, Spain from 22 to 30 September 2018.
 This was the first edition to use the name of FIBA Women's Basketball World Cup.
 After the last edition in 2014, FIBA changed the name of the competition from the FIBA World Championship for Women, in order to align its name with that of the corresponding men's competition.

 The United States were the two-time defending champions.
 This tournament saw the World Cup debut of Belgium, Latvia and Puerto Rico.

 The US Team won the final against Australia, to win their third straight and tenth overall title.